 - Where To Buy Saffron?

 - What Are The Facts About Saffron I Need To Know?

 A spice derived from the flower of Crocus sativus (which also is its scientific name), saffron (and its threads, especially) is mainly used as a seasoning and coloring agent in food.
 Apart from its uses, it is also well known for being one of the most expensive spices in the world.

-Saffron (Kesar in Hindi, Jafran in Bengali, Kumkumappu in Tamil, and Kumkuma pubba in Telugu)is thought to have originated in or near Persia, from where it propagated to Eurasia, and then to parts of North America, North Africa, and Oceania.
+Saffron (Kesar in Hindi, Jafran in Bengali, Kumkumappu in Tamil, Kumkuma pubba in Telugu and Zaeafran in Arabic) is thought to have originated in or near Persia, from where it propagated to Eurasia, and then to parts of North America, North Africa, and Oceania.
 The plant usually thrives in the Mediterranean maquis (a place in the Mediterranean regions with dense evergreen shrubs), and in similar climates where hot and cold summer breezes blow over semi-arid lands.
 The flower of the plant is purple and possesses a honey-like fragrance.
 The stems grow up to 20 to 30 cm in height, and they, along with the flowers and roots, develop between October and February.

 Saffron comes in various varieties; some of the popular ones include –

 – Padmagadhi, grown in Kashmir and often considered the best variety (also called Mongra or Lacha saffron).

 – Parasika kumkuma, which has bigger strands.

 – Madhugandhi, which has thick strands that are rough to tough (and are slightly white).